-EXAMPLE 16: DISABLING CLOUD\NETCONFIG\MANAGE
+EXAMPLE 16: DISABLING CLOUD_NETCONFIG_MANAGE

-CLOUD\NETCONFIG\MANAGE='no'
+CLOUD_NETCONFIG_MANAGE='no'

-6 Installing the SAP HANA databases on both cluster nodes
+6 Installing the SAP HANA Databases on Both Cluster Nodes

-Even though this document focuses on the integration of an installed SAP HANA with system replication already set up in the pacemaker cluster, this section summarizes the test environment.
+Even though this document focuses on the integration of an installed SAP HANA with system replication already set up into the pacemaker cluster, this chapter summarizes the test environment.
 Always use the official documentation from SAP to install SAP HANA and to set up the system replication.